Listening locally launches world-leading services

 Overcoming limited resources and a lack of focus among local authorities has helped to make the UK a world leader in eGovernment services.

-Head of Brunel Business School, Professor Zahir Irani, led research for two projects funded by the Engineering and Physical Science Research Council (EPSRC) to identify ways to improve eGovernment services based on the specific needs of stakeholders.
+Professor Zahir Irani, led research for two projects funded by the Engineering and Physical Science Research Council (EPSRC) to identify ways to improve eGovernment services based on the specific needs of stakeholders.

 Using a combination of qualitative and quantitative analysis and national workshops, the first project, Network for eGovernment Integration and Systems Evaluation (eGISE) highlighted the lack of a standard framework for measuring the success of the digital services.